Department of Pharmacology

 Valhalla, NY 10595

 Inwardly rectifying potassium channels (Kirs) play a critical role in mediating renal K secretion.
 We have found that basolateral Kcnj10 expression determines the apical Na-Cl cotransporter in distal convoluted tubule (DCT).
 However, the underlying mechanism remains largely unknown.
 My research goal is to explore the mechanism of posttranslational regulation of Kirs channels in the non-excitable epithelial cells, such as renal DCT cells, in response to low potassium diet intake.
-In addition, I have demonstrated that Kcnj10 is a major Kir channel and determines the membrane potential in corneal epithelial cell.
-Furthermore, my recent work shows that miR-205 plays an important role in promoting the healing process of corneal epithelium and that the beneficial effect of microRNA is achieved by the inhibition of Kir.4.1.
-My current ongoing research interest expands to study the effects of Kirs regulation in modulating cell migration during corneal wound healing.
+In addition, I have demonstrated that Kcnj10 is a major Kir channel and determines the membrane potential in DCT epithelial cell.
+Furthermore, my recent work shows that Kir5.1, a co-expressed protein with Kir4.1, mediates nedd4-2-induced ubiquitination of Kir4.1 which in turn to decrease Kir4.1 activity.
+My current ongoing research interest expands to study the regulation of Kir5.1 in modulating Kir4.1 in response to high Na or high K diets.

 KCNJ10 (Kir4.1) is expressed in the basolateral membrane of the cortical thick ascending limb.